[OS] I Hope You Like Charts: Benchmarks On 4 Clouds

 Another thing to note is the huge difference that Oracle Linux makes for the

 BM.HPC2.36 instance type.
-In most cases it’s way ahead of the version running Ubuntu.
-Except that one GroupBy query where the Ubuntu version gets third and the Olinux version is way up in 10th.
+In most cases, it’s way ahead of the version running Ubuntu.
+Except for that one GroupBy query where the Ubuntu version gets third and the Olinux version is way up in 10th.
 Weird.